 If you sell accessories or other decorative items, making your shop page look like a portfolio gallery could be an effective way to present your products.

 You can see how this method works on DDNA’s website — the shop page opts for a slider instead of a grid thumbnail, placing each product front and center.
-On top of that, there is a helpful filtering system in the top corner making it a great eCommerce website examples.
+On top of that, there is a helpful filtering system in the top corner, making it a great eCommerce example.

-If you want to build a great website design for your online store, pay attention to the following elements:
+If you want to build well-designed websites for your online store, pay attention to the following elements:

-When users first visit your website, it’s important that they know immediately what to do next and how to get there.
+When users first visit your online shopping website, it’s important that they know immediately what to do next and how to get there.

-In this case, the web design should be able to assist visitors in navigating your online store without having the need to give explicit instructions.
-It would even be better if it’s able to direct them to the end of your conversion funnel.
+In this case, the web design should assist visitors in navigating your online store without needing to give explicit instructions.
+It would even be better if the eCommerce design can direct them to the end of your conversion funnel.

 With that, here are some tips you can follow to improve your website’s usability:

-As mobile browsers keep dominating internet traffic, Google has prioritized mobile-friendly websites on their results pages.
-Thus, making sure your eCommerce website can adapt to small screens, which will not only improve your store’s user experience but also its search engine optimization.
+Thus, making sure your eCommerce website can adapt to small screens will improve your store’s user experience and the site’s search engine optimization.

 Follow these tips if you want to make a mobile-first website:

-To establish a strong online presence for your business, your company’s branding should stand out to visitors.
+To establish a strong online presence for your business, your company’s branding should stand out to the target audience.